dotnet/TorchSharp/docfx/articles/memory.md

 }
 ```

 Since the actual technique to "catch" the tensors is just a simple dispose scope.
-So we can write the class like this to avoid the disposal:
+So we can write like this to avoid the disposal:

 ```csharp
 class MyDataset : torch.utils.data.Dataset